Best Practices for Great Autumn Motorcycle Rides

 - DEER AND MOOSE: Autumn is the time of year deer and moose mate, meaning – they’ll be more active.
 These animals are huge hazards for motorcyclists.
 Try to plan your ride during daylight hours only.
 The best defence is to stay aware, particularly while riding in rural areas.
 Scan the roadway ahead and just off of the shoulders and watch for deer crossings.
 Typically deer movement will peak at dusk and dawn.
 Areas where crops or timber are relatively close to the road will present the greatest challenge as these are ideal places for deer to cross.
 Unfortunately, it’s these zones which provide you the shortest reaction time.
 Slow and prepare for the risk.

 - WIND: This time of year is usually accented by gusty strong winds.
 These can unsettle your bike and blow you a little of course within your lane.
 To manage this, look for signs.
 For example, try looking ahead at the trees and bushes, and note the behaviour of other vehicles to see how the wind is affecting them.
 Strong winds are not constant, they are usually gusty so ensure you hold the handlebar handgrip firmly.
 Go slow enough to cope with the gusts.

-As is the case during any ride, you need to ensure awareness and this is an awareness of the road side effects characteristic of autumn.
+As is the case during any ride, you need to ensure awareness and this is an awareness of the road surface and the side effects it will produce; characteristic of autumn.